anuradha-bisht/delta-demo/README.md

 # delta-demo
-This is Demo for Gi t&amp; Github class
+This is a Demo for Git &amp; Github class